shyammohanazad/weather_app/README.md

 .Dart: The programming language behind Flutter.
 .OpenWeatherMap API: Data source for global weather information.
 .Provider/Riverpod: State management (choose whichever you used).
-.Geolocator: To fetch user's current GPS coordinates.
+.Geolocator: To fetch the user's current GPS coordinates.

 🚀 Getting Started
 Follow these steps to run the project on your local machine.